vdellamea/jamulus-server-remote/README.md

 `$MUSICIANSPASSWORD= "******";`

-This is the recording directory set also in the Jamulus parameters and in the `jamulus.service` file:

-`$RECORDINGS="/var/www/html/recording/";`

 If you set this one to true, in the Session box you can see some extra output, which can help in debugging: